lennyleadership/code_cokbuk/content.en/docs/01_R_codes/07_data_frame_reoganization/02_transpose_from_long_to_wide.md

 ---
 weight: 99
-title: To Transpose From Long to Wide
+title: To Transpose from long to wide
 authors: Lenny
 categories: null
 tags: